 Barcelona 5-1 Real Madrid – 2018

 Lopetegui was meant to be the answer.
 Zidane had delivered trophies galore, Lopetegui was going to bring beautiful football to Spain’s capital.
 Madrid were so eager to get him that they jumped the gun and announced it prior to the World Cup, leading to him getting sacked, and thus coming to Madrid in disgrace rather than triumph.
-As a result he carried no weight with the club and struggled massively, culminating in his last game, also his Clásico debut.
+As a result, he carried no weight with the club and struggled massively, culminating in his last game also being his Clásico debut.
 Lopetegui matched wits with Valverde for about an hour before the Barcelona manager pushed Sergi Roberto forward, introduced Ousmane Dembélé, and tore Los Blancos to bits.
-He was sacked soon after.
+Lopetegui was sacked soon after.

 Real Madrid 0-4 Barcelona – 2015